ingenarel/video_essays/yap/discordo-vid/script.md

 First of all, Discordo doesn't show images built in.
-Yes you can open an image in your built-in image viewer/image editor, and you can indeed open up links, but Discordo doesn't render the images fully in the terminal itself, like how other TUI applications like Yazi does.
+Yes you can open an image in your built-in image viewer/image editor, and you can indeed open up links, but Discordo doesn't render the images fully in the terminal itself, like how other TUI applications like Yazi does or iamb does.

 Discordo also doesn't work well with forums, for me, it doesn't show any posts from any forums, although I believe the devs might be working on fixing that, so let's hope to that.

 Discordo also doesn't render audio/video in the program itself, but as I've said before, you can just download the file or just open it with your default editor/viewer of choice.
 But hey what are you expecting, It's a lightweight discord client written in GO, not a bloated electron app.

-If those are a huge problem for you that turns the world upside down, and you wanna yap about that, maybe just stick to a GUI client, or write the feature yourself and open a PR, or hire a GO developer that can do this and they'll make the PR.
+If those are huge problems for you that turns the world upside down, and you wanna yap about that, maybe just stick to a GUI client, or write the feature yourself and open a PR, or hire a GO developer that can do this and they'll make the PR.
 Or, just stop bitching about it.

 I know that most of my friends and my viewers aren't like that, but I'm still saying it.
-Because FOSS contributor have their own lives.
+Because FOSS contributors have their own lives.
 They're not getting a cent for most of the things that they're doing.
 So I urge you to support Discordo, I urge you to support the development of Blender, Linux, Wine, and every other FOSS project